Questions About MPCSD's Reopening Scenarios

 A: Planning is moving forward for the at-home instruction week to likely include daily live Zoom instruction with teachers/support staff, and the addition of Schoology as ONE Learning Management System so that students and parents can have a "one-click" way to access the work and feedback.
 The week will include:

-- Four 65-minute work blocks/day that include live teacher time in each block
+- Daily work blocks that include live teacher time in each block

 - Math, Social Studies, World Language

 Q: Under what circumstances will MPCSD move to a Full-Time Distance Learning Model for all students?

 A: Circumstances that may require MPCSD to close its schools to students and return to Full-Time Distance Learning for alls students include:

 - Local health orders return to Shelter-In-Place necessitating the closing of schools

 - COVID-19 positive cases at one or more of MPCSD’s sites reach 5%, necessitating the temporary closing of that campus; or 25% of MPCSD campuses are closed due to COVID cases, necessitating the closing of the whole district.
 This will be assessed in collaboration with the San Mateo County Health Department according to the PRF.

 Q: Who will serve students in a Full-Time Distance Learning model?

 A: In Full-Time Distance Learning for all students, the entire MPCSD staff will be engaged in providing instruction to students.
 Instruction will be delivered remotely by each teacher, with support and small group instruction including aides, paraprofessionals, and specialist teachers.